google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 This is a limited resource of 8,192 OIDs, each of which has an encoded length of 4 octets.

-IANA is requested to establish a registry that will allocate Log IDs from this range.
+IANA is requested to establish a registry, named "CT Log ID Registry 1", that will allocate Log IDs from this range.

 TBD: policy for adding to the registry.
 Perhaps "Expert Review"?